Roney-juma/Roney-juma/README.md

 <!-- TODO: Add last video link -->

-- 🔭 I’m a @moringaschool graduate in Full Stack Web Development.
-- :computer: Most used line of code `git reset `x to make sure I'm always fresh!
 - 🤔 I’m open to different kinds of projects collaborative and open source projects, ranging form software to hardware.
 - 📫 Click for instant reach! : ochiengroneyjuma909@gmail.com.
 - ⚡ Fun fact: I really really love reading non-fictional books and listening to such kind of stories because I believe in diversities of stories.